Boston-Software-Crafters/website/helping.md

 We really appreciate your help!

-##  😄 MOST OF THESE ROLES CAN BE DONE ON A TEAM OR INDIVIDUALLY  😄
+##  😄 THESE ROLES CAN BE DONE ON A TEAM OR INDIVIDUALLY  😄

 | Role | Description |
 |------|-------------|